Find out how Sent Into Space premiered Season 5 Episode 1 of Rick and Morty in space on a bespoke model of Rick's spaceship.

 Building a spacecraft for Rick and Morty

 When challenged to build Rick's own ship from the show, we knew we had to make something picture-perfect.
 We took design notes from the show itself as well as creative input directly from the art department on the show.
-However, in true Adult Swim style, we were encouraged pour our passion for the show into the project and take the initiative as well.
-If you look closely, you'll see a range of Easter Eggs, hinting at the team's favorite episodes from previous seasons!
+However, in true Adult Swim style, we were encouraged to pour our passion for the show into the project and take the initiative as well.
+If you look closely, you'll see a range of Easter Eggs, hinting at the team's favourite episodes from previous seasons!

 We have plenty of experience optimizing electronics to operate in the harsh environment of space.
 Our flights routinely travel to regions where pressures drop below 0.2% of that experienced at sea level and temperatures as low as -70°C. The biggest challenges are maintaining a constant power supply and ensuring the screen is bright enough to combat the glare from the sun, over 60% brighter than anything seen on the ground.
 To display the footage, we installed a screen in front of the windscreen with a power supply and computer hidden inside the body of the craft.